bp2008/HotkeyAutomation/README.md

 ```

 The installation script will ask if you wish to install or uninstall.
 Once installed, HotkeyAutomation will start automatically upon booting to the desktop.

+### Configuration

+Navigate a web browser to the IP address of your raspberry pi.
+The HotkeyAutomation program has a built-in web server which listens by default on port 80.